charlie-bloor/vf/README.md

 ## What's NOT included ##

-1. The `Type` is missing on the Album.
+1. The `Type` is missing on the Album!
+(Sorry!)
 1. Authentication and authorization
 1. There would likely more shared code, probably in its own local project.
 1. SignalR
-1. Versioning
+1. Versioning support
 1. Automated end-to-end acceptance tests
+1. If we think the project's going to be very large, and everyone agrees, we could consider using Domain Driven Design.